FonderElite/random-geo/README.md

 <img src="pictures/demo.png" width=700>

 # Covid-19 Awareness
-If you every want to go outside just wear a 😷 mask.
+If you ever want to go outside just wear a 😷 mask.